usefullog/usefullog.github.io/content/posts/lisbon.md

 Lisbon is a nice city for street photography.
 Every corner of the city has its unique aesthetic look.
 Before I visit Lisbon, I found a nice photography blog that introduces Lisbon as an amazing place to do [street photography](https://www.snapsbyfox.com/blog/2023/4/7/a-photographers-guide-to-lisbon).
 Reading this article gave me some hints on how to observe and appreciate the scenes in the city.

 ![](/lisbon/cathedral.jpg)
-The buildings of Lisbon consist of red clay roofs and different hue of yello walls.
+The buildings of Lisbon consist of red clay roofs and different hue of yellow walls.
 It is very easy on the eyes.
 Lisbon Cathedral (Sé de Lisboa) is on the background.

 ![](/lisbon/alfama.jpg)
 Lisbon Cathedral is in Alfama, a busy coastal area with cute shops and a nice view overlooking the ocean.